ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 ## Templater Server

-Example of running a templating processes on a small server with a preset templates, as demonstrated [on the demo page](https://templater.info/demo).
+Example of running a templating processes on a small server with a predefined templates, as demonstrated [on the demo page](https://templater.info/demo).

 Start the server from within IDE or by running